 5 Surefire Ways Recruiters Can Positively Impact the Candidate Experience

-It’s important to remember candidates are human beings, not numbers, submittals, or metrics to achieve.
-Treat your candidate exactly how you’d want to be treated if you were looking for a job, and abandon any temptation to generalize or make assumptions about a candidate based on your perceptions of their motivations and qualifications.
+It’s important to remember candidates are human beings, not numbers, submittals or metrics to achieve.
+Treat your candidate exactly how you’d want to be treated if you were looking for a job, and abandon any temptation to generalise or make assumptions about a candidate based on your perceptions of their motivations and qualifications.